BenShelton/library-api/README.md

 yarn workspace [workspace] [command]
 # For example to run `yarn dev` in the `express` workspace
 yarn workspace @library-api/express dev

-# Shortcuts exist for the main packages
+# Shortcuts exist for the main packages, this is equivalent to the above
-yarn express [command]
+yarn express dev
 ```